caltechlibrary/git-desktop/_episodes/09-preservation.md

 exercises: 5
 questions:
 - "How can version control help me make my work more open?"
+- "How can I easily preserve and share my code?
 objectives:
 - "Explain how a version control system can be leveraged as an electronic lab notebook for computational work."
+- "Show how to preserve GitHub repos in the CaltechDATA Institutional Repository"
 keypoints:
 - "Open scientific work is more useful and more highly cited than closed."
+- "You should preserve and share your GitHub content in a scholarly repository"
 ---

 > The opposite of "open" isn't "closed".